joaoh82/marvin-blockchain-rust/README.md

 - [ ] Comprehensive documentation and examples

 ### Roadmap (Subject to Change)
-- [ ] Features and improvements planned for the project:
 - [ ] Implement wallet functionalities
 - [ ] Improve EVM compatibility and support
 - [ ] Add more consensus mechanisms (e.g., PoS)